microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/teamsapp-update.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

 Update an [app](../resources/teamsapp.md) previously published to the Microsoft Teams app catalog.
+To update an app, the **distributionMethod** property for the app must be set to `organization`.

 This API specifically updates an app published to your organization's app catalog (the tenant app catalog).
-To delete an app, the **distributionMethod** property for the app must be set to `organization`.

 ## Permissions